-Sovran says a large number of Home Depot stores voluntarily created energy conservation teams who “encourage their fellow associates to get on board with easy changes that not only make the buildings more efficient but also more comfortable,” she explains.
-“The contest’s prize is a store's ‘fun fund.’”
+Sovran says a large number of Home Depot Canada stores voluntarily created energy conservation teams who “encourage their fellow associates to get on board with easy changes that not only make the buildings more efficient but also more comfortable,” she explains.
+“The contest’s prize is a monetary contribution to the winning stores' ‘fun funds.’”

 Home Depot’s fun funds are typically used to pay for lunches or dinners for all associates.
 Sovran believes that adding this fun dimension helps to create community and spread the message to other stores as well.

 Sovran says being able to complete projects and showcase results has increased awareness and commitment throughout the company.
 “Seeing the amount of commitment that our team has been able to drive, seeing our senior leadership engaged and champion these programs is amazing,” she says.
 “The award helped to reinforce that we're on the right track and that all the efforts of trying to innovate and change the way we're doing things are paying off.